-xp_fileexists is a very useful undocumented stored procedure of SQL Server.
+xp_fileexists is a very useful undocumented stored procedure

 The usage of xp_fileexist is as follow;